libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 * `lsm.Volume.PROVISION_UNKNOWN`

     Used by lsm.Client.volume_create() in 'provisioning' parameter.
-    Indicating leting plugin or storage to decide on creating a thin or full volume.
+    Indicating plugin or storage will decide on creating a thin or full volume.

 * `lsm.Volume.SUPPORTED_SEARCH_KEYS`